Reinforcement Learning with Generalizable Gaussian Splatting: Experiments

 \subsection{Experimental Settings}

 This work proposes the effectiveness of the novel scene representation on RL.
 Therefore, we compare the performance of different modalities on different RL algorithms.
 For each environment, we set several cameras to observe the scenario including the agentview camera and the robot hand and shoulder cameras.
-This is because 3DGS is an explicit, geometry-aware, and 3D-consistent representation that can smoothly fuse the information of multiview images.
 We set the baselines as the other three explicit modalities, namely multiview image, point cloud, and voxels for all algorithms.
 We exclude the implicit NeRF representation because it cannot be generalized to different scenes thereby needing to retrain the model on each task, and requires additional masks.
 The multiview images denote that we stack these images along the channel dimension and input to the RL network.
 We choose a simple ResNet18 as the encoder.
-The point cloud representation is only produced by the depth prediction module.
-Both points and 3DGS utilize the SetTransformer as the encoder with a similar number of parameters as the ResNet18.
-We set the voxel grid as $V \in R^{64*3}$, and trilinearly interpolate the predicted points into it.
+The point cloud is produced by these ground-truth depth maps.
+Both points and 3DGS utilize the SetTransformer as the encoder.
+We set the voxel grid as $V \in R^{64 \times 3}$, and trilinearly interpolate the point clouds into it.
 We adopt a 3D convolutional Resnet to encode it.
-Moreover, after the point cloud or 3D Gaussians are predicted, we uniformly downsample them to 8192 points for the efficiency of memory consumption.
-Notably, the 3D convolution is computationally expensive, and voxel representation is also memory inefficient because it cannot skip the vacant space.
 We set the batch size of voxel representation as 32, but that of the other modalities is 100.
+This is because 3D Convolution could consume a lot of memories.
 We train all models on an NVIDIA A6000 GPU with the Adam optimizer.
 It is noted that our goal is not to maximize the performance of each RL algorithm on specific tasks.
 In contrast, we aim to demonstrate the scene representation is general and effective.
-Therefore only we use the default parameters and settings presented in the original paper.
+Therefore we do not search for the optimal hyperparameters for every task.
 As stated in Fig.~\ref{fig:main-fig}, after the Generalizable Gaussian model is trained, we fixed it to be an encoder to transfer multiview image observations into the 3D-consistent and geometry-aware Gaussian representation.
-The RL network takes the Generalizable Gaussians as input to predict proper actions and then obtain the next state.
+The RL network takes the Gaussians as input to predict proper actions and then obtain the next state.
 The new state produces new observations which will be iteratively transformed into the 3DGS representation in the next loop.